jovenlumaas/apollo-client-reduxify/README.md

   reactive variables thru context as third argument (be cautious of dispatching an action via reducer, this may create a circular dispatching actions).

+- apollo-client-reduxify provides a feature for watching the dispatched actions and the state changes.
+The developer has the option to watch only a particular state tree or all state trees.

 - redux requires too much boilerplate code while apollo-client-reduxify implements concise and strongly typed reducers and selectors syntax.